GARFIELD HISTORIC DISTRICT HOMES FOR SALE IN PHOENIX DOWNTOWN CORE

 A Very Fast Changing Neighborhood

-The landscape is changing right before our eyes!
-It’s so exciting because everyone is willing due to what this neighborhood has to offer.
+The landscape has been is changing right before our eyes!
+It’s so exciting because everyone finally sees what this neighborhood has to offer.
 The single-family homes are being coveted by multiple investors who are LITERALLY going door-knocking offering to buy residence’s homes.
 If no one answers, they’re leaving good old-fashioned hand-written notes and calling the owners telling them they want to buy their homes for cash NOW!
 Why?

 Garfield is walking distance to downtown events of all types: Art, music, sports, theater, museums and politics.
 I mean, from most streets in Garfield, you can walk around the corner and see a high-rise staring you in the face.
 Garfield is the easternmost historic district to downtown Phoenix, which we all know is just booming like crazy today.

 The Residents of Garfield

 The majority of the residents in Garfield have been there for years.
 Therefore, we’re talking about childhood memories where generations of families have lived, where all the neighbors know each other for decades, look out for each other and have each other’s backs.
 Solid to the earth.

 Rapid Change of Residents